 Royalty and Nobility would commonly live at the top of a Castle Keep in the best part, with the best rooms, there would be living and sleeping quarters.

 The Lord of the castle would control the castle and his kingdom from his quarters.
-From the medieval castle a Lord was safe and able to plan his affairs, the Lord would keep law and order and would arrange tournaments and feasts in his medieval castle.
+From the medieval castle, a Lord was safe and able to plan his affairs, the Lord would keep law and order and would plan battles, feasts, and tournaments from the safety of the castle keep.

 Below the living quarters of the Lord in the medieval castle keep was the Great Hall.
-In the Great Hall of a medieval castle the Lord would entertain his guest with lavish feasts and banquets taking place on a regular basis.
+In the Great Hall of a medieval castle, the Lord would entertain his guest with lavish feasts and banquets.

-On the same floor as the Great Hall would usually be a Chapel where people could pray, this was usually decked out in the same way as a small medieval church.
+On the same floor, as the Great Hall would often be a Chapel where people could pray, this was usually decked out in the same way as a small medieval church.

 You would often find medieval soldiers walking up and down the castle steps often on their way to the roof of the castle where they would be on the lookout for enemies in the distance.
 The castle guards also had their own eating area inside the castle and their own toilets.

 Most of the servants and service staff were located at the bottom of the castle and the kitchen was usually below the Great Hall, all the food for a medieval banquet was prepared here and taken up to guests in the Great Hall.